-It's time to replace strict diets and rigid rules with a more balanced, realistic and forgiving approach to wellbeing.
+Why it’s time to replace strict diets and rules with a balanced and forgiving approach to wellbeing.

 More than ever there’s a nutrition buzz in the air.
 Blogs and social media are flooded with amazing pictures of fresh, vibrant, minimally processed food.
 It’s exciting!
 It’s inspiring!
 And it’s confusing when you have to navigate the associated food rules.
 Eat this, don’t eat that, quit this, avoid that.
 If food rules were road rules you’d be too scared to get in your car.

 We can all benefit from eating less and moving more, but there’s nothing healthy about guilt and deprivation and labelling ourselves as bad or failures according to how well we’ve managed to stick to a diet or exercise program.
 Too many people allow the scales to determine their mood, and think of food as a friend, an enemy, or something to control.

 Jodie Arnot of Healthy Balance Fitness and Zoe Nicholson of Figureate Dietetics have decided enough is enough.
 In November 2014 they started the Moderation Movement, with a mission to bring some sensibility back into the health arena.

 The Moderation manifesto encourages us to accept that there are many ways to achieve wellness, to stop setting rules, punishing ourselves and to shift our thinking back to the cues our bodies provide, being mindful and trusting ourselves to make good health choices.

 "There’s nothing healthy about guilt and deprivation and labelling ourselves as bad or failures according to how well we’ve managed to stick to a diet or exercise program."